 Australia's 'Pacific Solution' won many admirers and in 2004 Tony Blair's government proposed that the EU adopt a similar off-shore processing and 'protection in the region' policy for refugees bound for Europe.
-Although off-shore processing was a bridge too far for many EU member states, the European Commission began developing policy on 'regional protection plans' that would provide funding for governments of third states that were hosting refugee camps, with the prospect of resettlement to Europe for a token few.25 isolated and insecure refugee camps, typically in border regions and far from the governing regime', with governments increasingly requiring the majority of refugees to live in these camps and prohibiting them leaving to seek employment or education.26 'To envisage such a plan [the warehousing of refugees] is to imagine ghettos created by the world's most peaceful and richest countries in some of the world's poorest and most unstable regions', wrote Raekha Prassad of the UK proposals.27
+Although off-shore processing was a bridge too far for many EU member states, the European Commission began developing policy on 'regional protection plans' that would provide funding for governments of third states that were hosting refugee camps, with the prospect of resettlement to Europe for a token few.25

+By this time, the UNHCR was already lamenting what it called the 'warehousing' of refugees.
+Host states were 'containing refugees in isolated and insecure refugee camps, typically in border regions and far from the governing regime', with governments increasingly requiring the majority of refugees to live in these camps and prohibiting them leaving to seek employment or education.26 'To envisage such a plan [the warehousing of refugees] is to imagine ghettos created by the world's most peaceful and richest countries in some of the world's poorest and most unstable regions', wrote Raekha Prassad of the UK proposals.27